 IT budgets are comprised of Run, Grow and Transform components.
 The above lifecycle budget items are a subset of the Run component.
 Organizations that are planning to grow by adding products or geographic coverage or capability, will need to allocate adequate resources to address additional application software licensing, user hardware or server resources for applications or data storage.
 Organizations which are transforming the way they do business will be reviewing new technology options for new capabilities, process re-engineering or research and development.
 This might include reviewing cloud vs. premise options for applications or prototyping/modelling software applications.

-4. How are you expecting to align IT with business initiatives in 2020?
+4. How much more are you expecting to spend on the cloud in 2021?

 We are in the most challenging time of IT security.
 Bad actors are continuing to expand their attacks as businesses’ attack surfaces expand with cloud-based applications, remote workers and falling behind on the IT lifecycle.
 Security initiatives to protect data; client, employee and intellectual property and meet government or industry compliance requirements will increase budget dollars related to security.
 Advanced firewalls, anti-malware, encryption technologies, mobile device management and employee training are all part of a layering approach to keep data and resources safe.
 An annual Security Risk Assessment (SRA) will reveal the current status of the risk associated with technology to business operations and vulnerability scanning will provide the top three to five priorities to be addressed.